Weighted Garbling: Appendix

 \textbf{Revisit \autoref{exmp:1}} We apply this result to \autoref{exmp:1}.
-We first claim that the maximum $\alpha$ for which $\Pi'$ is $\alpha$-conditionally more informative than $\Pi$ is $\frac{1}{2} + \frac{1}{2} \min \{\frac{q' - q}{q- \frac{1}{2}}, 1\}$.
-To see this, suppose that the signal is artificially converted into $s_1'$ or $s_2'$ randomly with probability $\eta$ when $s_0'$ is observed.
+In light of \autoref{cor:o1}, instead of obtaining the size directly, we obtain the maximum $\alpha$ for which $\Pi'$ is conditionally more informative than $\Pi$ with probability $\alpha$.
+We claim that it is $\frac{1}{2} + \frac{1}{2} \min \{\frac{q' - q}{q- \frac{1}{2}}, 1\}$.
+To see this, suppose that the signal $s_0'$ is artificially converted into $s_1'$ or $s_2'$ randomly with probability $\eta$.
 If $\eta$ is small, then this experiment is still Blackwell-more informative than $\Pi$ conditional on $\{s_1', s_2'\}$.
-By finding the maximum $\eta$ that still preserves Blackwell order in this way, we can find the maximum $\alpha$ for which $\Pi'$ is $\alpha$-conditionally more informative than $\Pi$.
-This maximum possible $\eta$ is given by
+For the largest such $\eta$ that preserves Blackwell order in this way, this garbled experiment of $\Pi'$ becomes an experiment that is $\Pi$ with probability $\alpha^*$ and a null experiment with probability $1- \alpha^*$.